syedpeer/mm-screen/README.md

 The first screen on the NASDAQ was performed on April 17th, 2020.
 Using August 17th as a benchmark, the mean return over this four month period was +31.17%, with the median return being +11.37%.
 You can look at the set of statistics [here](https://docs.google.com/spreadsheets/d/1mOPHz0ZabGM4zJR8wvpwYPKiMeYRhPp08gP21WA47GA/edit?usp=sharing).

+The screener notably detected Novavax, Inc. (NASD:NVAX) on April 17th at price $19.08.
+It is now priced $110.34, and reached a high of $189.40 in early August.
+This is an outlier compared to the rest of the data collected, however.

 ###### Requirements:

 - Python 3